masesgroup/KNet/src/documentation/articles/streamsSDK.md

 ## General

-The KNet Streams SDK is a set of APIs which expose, in .NET, the ones available in Apache Kafka™ Streams and adds the feature to directly manage serializable types of .NET:
+The KNet Streams SDK is a set of API which expose, in .NET, the ones available in Apache Kafka™ Streams and adds the feature to directly manage serializable types of .NET:

-* The implementation is backed by a standard Apache Kafka™ Streams instance which is instructed to work with raw data (i.e. array of bytes);
+* The implementation is backed by a standard Apache Kafka™ Streams which is instructed to work with raw data (i.e. array of bytes);
-* The data are exposed, in .NET, using the types assigned; most of the translation work is handled by [KNet serializers](usageSerDes.md).
+* The data are exposed, in .NET, using the types assigned, most translation work is handled by [KNet serializers](usageSerDes.md).

 ## API set